-Aboriginal Artists in Schools – Teaching Through Creation Stories
+Aboriginal Artists in Schools

-In Schools
+In Schools / Event

 “It was so rewarding being involved in the program.
 How often do you get Aboriginal people to come in and share their culture, skills and knowledge with you?
 The kids loved learning how to weave and creating a collective piece that will be treasured in our school for many years to come.”
 Teacher, Saint Joseph’s School.

+Aboriginal Artists in Schools provides South Australian schools with an opportunity to form sustainable connections with Country, as well as broad artistic and cultural learning outcomes for student artists and teachers through an artist-in-residence model.
 In each region, Carclew undertakes consultation with local Elders, Nation Group Chairpersons and Cultural Custodians to build relationships, and be guided in how artists work with young people in schools.
-AAIS is always delivered by First Nations teaching artists connected to the Country on which the residency occurs.

 Delivery Model